farahsm20/BA/lit-review/README.md

 # Literature Review
-This folder contains my notes from the research papers I'm reading for my BA thesis
+This folder contains my notes from the research papers I'm reading for my Bachelor thesis